lfai/foundation/codeofconduct.md

 The Code of Conduct Committee reserves the right to take appropriate action, potentially including the removal of an individual from any and all participation in the project or committee.

-If a resolution cannot be reached it will be escalated to the Manager of LF Projects, Mike Dolan (manager@lfprojects.org).

 # Code of Conduct Committee
 Below are the individuals in the Code of Conduct Committee (conduct@lfaidata.foundation):

-* Ibrahim Haddad - LF AI & Data Executive Director
+* Todd Moore - LF AI & Data Executive Director
-* Nancy Rausch - LF AI & Data Technical Advisory Council (TAC) Chairperson
+* Ezequiel Lanza - LF AI & Data Technical Advisory Council (TAC) Chairperson

-Escalations will be sent to the Manager of LF Projects, Mike Dolan (manager@lfprojects.org).

 # Questions
 For any questions, please email conduct@lfaidata.foundation.